Erectile Dysfunction and Diabetes

-Erectile dysfunction affects approximately 50% of men with diabetes within 10 years of diagnosis, and up to 75% over a lifetime.
-It affects men with both type 1 and type 2 diabetes, and typically presents 10–15 years earlier than in the non-diabetic population.
-Despite this prevalence, it is significantly underreported and undertreated.
+Key fact: Erectile dysfunction affects approximately 50% of men with diabetes within 10 years of diagnosis and up to 75% over a lifetime — three times the rate in non-diabetic men.
+Despite this, it remains significantly underreported and undertreated.
+Effective treatment is available.
 (NICE CKS, 2023)

 How Common Is ED in Diabetic Men?